-Citators are tools developed by legal information providers that aid researchers in determining a source's subsequent treatment, a process often referred to as "updating the law."
+Citators are tools developed by legal information providers that aid researchers in determining a source's subsequent treatment, i.e. how a source has been treated by authorities that came after it.
+This process is often referred to as "updating the law."
 Note that the word "citator," which legal information providers more or less made up, contains the same root as the word "citation."
 The name stems from the way citators are created.
 Essentially, legal information providers gather all subsequent authorities that cite the earlier authority in question and then determine how those subsequent authorities have impacted the original authority.

 Legal information providers go about building citators in two broad ways.
-Budget model platforms, such as Casemaker and Fastcase, use computers for both the gathering of subsequent sources and the determination of impact.
+Budget model platforms, such as Casemaker and Fastcase, use algorithms for both the gathering of subsequent sources and the determination of impact.
 Essentially, they construct a search algorithm that finds all cites of the original search and then looks for certain key terms, such as "overruled" or "superseded," nearby the citation.
-The computer, based on its count of terms, then makes an attempt at determining whether or not the original authority continues as valid precedent.
+The algorithm, based on its count of terms, then makes an attempt at determining whether or not the original authority continues as valid precedent (or is still "good law," as we say colloquially).
 The problem with this approach is that computers excel at computation but struggle with the nuance of language.
 Humans recognize shades in meaning and the subtleties of language but sometimes give in to the temptation of the rhetorical flourish.
 Thus, judges writing opinions sometimes include words that mean different things in different contexts, and computers sometimes count the words as meaning something they do not.

-A computer-generated citator is better than nothing,135 but by far the preferable approach is to trust humans with extensive legal training to make determinations of the impact of subsequent authorities upon a source.
-The drawback of this approach is that humans with extensive legal training tend to expect extensive compensation (at least compared to a computer which requires only a power source), and so only the expensive, full-service legal information providers have managed to create true, human-created citators.
+An algorithm-generated citator is better than nothing, but by far the preferable approach is to trust humans with extensive legal training to make determinations of the impact of subsequent authorities upon a source.
+The primary drawback of this approach is that humans with extensive legal training tend to expect extensive compensation (at least compared to a computer which requires only a power source), and so only the expensive, full-service legal information providers have managed to create true, human-created citators.
 As the old adage goes, though, you get what you pay for.